-Arizona is such a beautiful state with lots of hidden gem locations to choose from.
-We have everything from scenic mountains you can exchange vows in front of, to taking a helicopter tour across the Grand Canyon, hike the neverending red rock mountains of Sedona Arizona, miles of slot canyons, sand dunes, and mountains in every direction you look!
+When looking for a location to elope in, Arizona is such the perfect desert state with lots of hidden gems.
+Arizona has everything from scenic mountains you can exchange private vows in front of.
+Have your intimate wedding ceremony in the forest.
+Taking a helicopter tour across the Grand Canyon.
+Hike the red rock mountains of Sedona Arizona.
+Explore miles of slot canyons, sand dunes, and even kayaking!
 Did I mention we have mountains?

 Arizona may not have all four seasons but there is nothing in Arizona you can’t do year round!